facebookresearch/voxpopuli/README.md

 VoxPopuli provides
 - 100K hours of unlabelled speech data for 23 languages
 - 1.8K hours of transcribed speech data for 16 languages
-- 16.3K hours of speech-to-speech interpretation data for 16x15 directions
+- 17.3K hours of speech-to-speech interpretation data for 16x15 directions

-The raw data is collected from 2009-2020 European Parliament event [recordings](https://multimedia.europarl.europa.eu/en/home).
+The raw data is collected from 2009-2020 [European Parliament event recordings](https://multimedia.europarl.europa.eu/en/home).
 We acknowledge the European Parliament for creating and sharing these materials.

 #### Detailed statistics